HasanMajdi/Unit3-Python/README.md

  ### Import libraries

- You need to import all these libraries as some of them are the libraries shown above and other
+ You need to import all these libraries as some of them are the libraries shown above and other are used to help the code running.
+They are very important as they serve the overall function of the program.
  ```.py

 import sys